maravtdm/slackware/README.md

 # slackware

 #### slack_changelog script ####
-Stay inform by mail/sms/wahetever you want, for new current changelog from ftp.slackware.com (need to be adjust for the 14.2)
+Stay inform by mail/sms/wahetever you want, for new current changelog from ftp.slackware.com (need to be adjust for 14.2)

 Here is the stdout:
 ```